bonitasoft/bonita-doc/md/customize-living-application-layout.md

 The following example shows how to convert the default top menu of an application into a side menu.
 The example sections show how to:
-* Export the default application layout from the Bonita BPM Portal
+* Export the default application layout from the Bonita Portal
 * Import the default application layout into the UI Designer
 * Modify this layout
 * Apply the customized layout onto a living application.

- ## Export the default application layout from Bonita BPM Portal
+ ## Export the default application layout from Bonita Portal

-1. Open Bonita BPM Portal, and log in with username and password of someone mapped to the Administrator profile.
+1. Open Bonita Portal, and log in with username and password of someone mapped to the Administrator profile.
 2. Click on the **Resources** menu.
 3. Select the filter **Layouts**.
 4. Select the element **Default layout**.